 Hydrangea macrophylla is a type of hydrangea originating from Japan.
 Plants typically have bright pink or blue blossoms that are easy to grow.
-This hydrangea is also commonly known as Bigleaf Hydrangea, French Hydrangea, and Mophead Hydrangea due to the large rounded flowers and large dark green foliage.
+This hydrangea is also commonly known as bigleaf hydrangea or French hydrangea due to the large rounded flowers and large dark green foliage.

 Read on for the benefits of Hydrangea macrophylla in the landscape and the information you will need to plant and care for one of these beauties.

 Despite the common name “French Hydrangea,” this species is native to Japan.
 Its versatility is shown in Japan as well because it is found in seaside habitats and the mountains.

 The flowers are either lace-cap or mophead-shaped.
 Lacecap flower clusters bloom around the perimeter first, while mopheads have large, globe-shaped flower clusters.

 Here are some specific cultivars of Hydrangea macrophylla that are currently quite popular:

 Planting hydrangea macrophylla